How to Know It’s Time to Outsource IT Support for Your Small Business

 How Data Compliance and Cybersecurity Differ

-When you run a business, compliance and cybersecurity are two essential factors.
+When you run a business, compliance and cybersecurity are essential.
 Both are equally important for the seamless operation of your business.
-While compliance helps your business stay within the limits of industry or government regulations, security protects the integrity of your business and sensitive data.
+While compliance helps your business stay within the limits of industry or government regulations, security protects your business’s integrity and sensitive data.

 It is worth noting that although security is a prime component of compliance, compliance does not equal security.
-This is because compliance does not consider the growing threat landscape and associated risks.
+This is because compliance does not account for the growing threat landscape and its associated risks.
 What it considers, however, is a set of pre-defined policies, procedures, controls, etc.

 If an audit concludes that these pre-defined elements are adequate and your business adheres to them, everything is considered “okay” from a compliance standpoint.
 However, you still may not be up to scratch from a security standpoint, which only goes to show that you can be compliant but still fall short on security.